TianyiCMU/cmustudent-repository/dataviz2.md

 Here are the questions and their answers:

 - What do you see and capture at first sight?
 What is this chart about?

+Answer1: It is the positive COVID cases in CMU, but I find it confusing in the sense that you do not specify CMU or COVID in either your title or your label.

+Answer2: It is how the number of COVID cases are changing over time.

+- What do you think is the target audience?

+>Answer1: It should be Students and Faculties.

+>Answer2: It should be people inside the CMU community.

+- Are there any places you find awkward or confusing?

+>Answer1: The title is not clear enough, and you should change it.

+>Answer2: